Dsilva019/EDA-of-Major-Outages/README.md

 # Introduction
-&emsp;&emsp;&emsp;In this project, I studied prepared and cleaned a data set containing major outages reported by different states in the United States during January 2000-July 2016.
-In my analysis I wanted to investigate where and when do major outages tend to occur.
-This data set and analysis provides an understanding major outages patterns and how in the future they can be avoided to improve our electrical infrastructure.
-Moving forward I will reference the data set as outages.
+&emsp;&emsp;&emsp;In this project, I cleaned and analyzed a data set containing major outages reported by different states in the United States from January 2000-July 2016.
+In my analysis, I wanted to investigate where and when major outages tend to occur.
+This data set and analysis provide an understanding of major outage patterns and how in the future they can be avoided to improve our electrical infrastructure.
+Moving forward I will reference the data set as Outages.

 # Cleaning and EDA
-&emsp;&emsp;&emsp;In my data cleaning process I first looked at the raw data set to assess what steps needed to be done.
-I looked for any unnecessary rows and columns, checked the columns names, and anything else that looked out of the ordinary for a data set.
-In my specific case I noticed there were a couple of columns and rows that were unnecessary and the columns names were incorrect.
-So I dropped said columns, I set the columns to their proper respective names, and reset the index of the data frame.
-Lastly, I ensured the data types of the columns were best possible type that allowed me to properly analyze the data frame.
+&emsp;&emsp;&emsp;In my data cleaning process, I first looked at the raw data set to assess what steps needed to be done.
+I looked for any unnecessary rows and columns, checked the column names, and anything else that looked out of the ordinary for a data set.
+In my specific case, I noticed there were a couple of columns and rows that were unnecessary and the column names were incorrect.
+So I dropped said columns, set the columns to their proper respective names, and reset the index of the data frame.
+Lastly, I ensured the data types of the columns were the best possible type that allowed me to properly analyze the data frame.

 |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   HURRICANE.NAMES |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |   RES.PRICE |   COM.PRICE |   IND.PRICE |   TOTAL.PRICE |   RES.SALES |   COM.SALES |   IND.SALES |   TOTAL.SALES |   RES.PERCEN |   COM.PERCEN |   IND.PERCEN |   RES.CUSTOMERS |   COM.CUSTOMERS |   IND.CUSTOMERS |   TOTAL.CUSTOMERS |   RES.CUST.PCT |   COM.CUST.PCT |   IND.CUST.PCT |   PC.REALGSP.STATE |   PC.REALGSP.USA |   PC.REALGSP.REL |   PC.REALGSP.CHANGE |   UTIL.REALGSP |   TOTAL.REALGSP |   UTIL.CONTRI |   PI.UTIL.OFUSA |   POPULATION |   POPPCT_URBAN |   POPPCT_UC |   POPDEN_URBAN |   POPDEN_UC |   POPDEN_RURAL |   AREAPCT_URBAN |   AREAPCT_UC |   PCT_LAND |   PCT_WATER_TOT |   PCT_WATER_INLAND | OUTAGE.START        | OUTAGE.RESTORATION   |